Your Hosts - Naomi and Heather

 I am inspired by nature and have enjoyed painting sessions with my sisters over good food and wine and also with Heather and a couple of other good friends.
 From being mentored by Auckland Artist, Raewyn Turner I attended 2 years of a part-time year-long painting course at Browne Art School, Auckland, where my style focussed on people in places.
 Exhibiting and selling publicly was part of the learning for this course.

-This year I have learned more and extended my experience with using water colour as well as continuing my practice painting with acrylics and life drawing.
+Since then I have been learning more and extending my experience with using water colour as well as continuing my practice painting with acrylics and life drawing.
+See my instagram page naomiandart for 2018.

 Music has also been a big part of my life.
 There are guitars, ukuleles, songbooks and willing participants here should any visitors feel a yearning to put them to good use.